EroldKoil/rsschool-cv1/cv.md

 1. I graduated from the "Gomel Technical University named after Pavel Osipovich Sukhoi" with a degree in Engineering Technology.
 2. There I graduated from the magistracy.
-3. In 2017, I attended JAVA WEB-APPLICATIONS courses at [EPAM](https://training.by/) company
+3. I attended JAVA WEB-APPLICATIONS courses at [EPAM](https://training.by/) company in 2017

 <details>
   <summary>4.
-In the 3rd year of study, I became interested in programming and
+In the 3rd year of study I became interested in programming and
 signed up for training on the website <a href="https://javarush.ru/">JAVARUSH.RU</a>.
 The subscription was valid for a year and I managed to reach level 19.
 </summary>